 The Eclipse tool is now available in practice mode in the GLOBE Observer app, and will be live for data entry for the annular eclipse on 14 October 2023!

 How should I take observations during the eclipse?

 First and foremost, make sure you are being safe when you are observing the eclipse.
-Looking directly at the Sun is unsafe except during the brief total phase of a solar eclipse (“totality”), when the moon entirely blocks the Sun’s bright face, which will happen only within the narrow path of totality.
+Looking directly at the Sun is unsafe except during the brief total phase of a solar eclipse (“totality”), when the moon entirely blocks the Sun’s bright face, which will happen only within the narrow path of totality (and not at all during the annular eclipse).
 For more details about how to observe safely, including the appropriate type of eclipse glasses and filters to use, visit the NASA eclipse safety page.

 Also, a total solar eclipse is an amazing experience, apart from the interesting science involved.
 Especially for first-time eclipse observers, we recommend you put down your phone or camera during the precious few minutes of totality itself and just enjoy the experience.
 The data collection procedures below take that into account, and ask you to make observations and measurements before and after totality, but not during totality itself.

 The simplest way to participate without needing any additional equipment is by making clouds observations using the GLOBE Observer app.
 Clouds are an important part of the Earth's energy budget, and you may observe changes as the Sun becomes more and more blocked during the eclipse.
 We would like you to make regular observations for about two hours before and after the point of maximum eclipse.
 That will cover the period when the moon first starts blocking the Sun, called first contact, all the way to last contact, when the moon moves completely past the Sun and is no longer blocking any portion of it.